zama-ai/fhevm-tfhe-cli/README.md

   <summary>How to login into Zama github packages</summary>
 <br />

-1. Create a PAT (Personnal Access token) in github **developer settings** with a read (write if necessary) access to Zama github registry.
+1. Create a PAT (Personal Access token) in github **developer settings** with a read (write if necessary) access to Zama github registry.
 2. Execute docker login ghcr.io with your **github account name** and the **newly created PAT**.

 ![PAT](./resources/PAT_github_packages.png)